 Sheng Puer Cake 100g 2014

-This robust Sheng Puer Tuocha from Zhen Kang County in Yunnan Province possesses a unique floral aroma and a rich, deep flavor without bitterness.
+This Little Golden Melon 2014 sheng puer tuocha from Zhen Kang County in Yunnan possesses a unique floral aroma and a rich, deep flavor without bitterness.

 - Tea Origin